 - you brought a weapon to school

 - you touched someone in a way that was inappropriate

 When a child or young person is excluded, other services step in to provide support.
-This might include services like Aquarius, which support children affected by drug use, or CAMHS services for young people who are a risk to others.
+This might include services like Aquarius, which support children affected by drug use, or CAMHS (Child and Adolescent Mental Health) Services for young people who are a risk to others.
 All young people will be supported to re-engage with learning.

 Crucial: Children and young people attending private schools may not have the same rights.
 Students at these schools may be asked to leave for other reasons, like their parents no longer being able to afford fees, or not getting certain grades.
 If this happens to you, your school or college should give you information about where you can go to school.